kuhurosh/Sitara/security.md

 - You can only do transaction within -/10000.
 - After we verify you we will keep some documents number like national identification, tax identification for your saftey if any thing happen we can show to goverment this user is a verified user.
-> Note your all crucial details will be safe from our side
+> Note your all crucial details will be safe from our side.
 - We will store your transactions date, time.
-> We will not store your card credentials
+> We will not store your card credentials.